 At date of embarkation, a minimum age restriction of 8 years and minimum height and weight requirements (weight of 64lbs or 29kg and 48 in. or 1.2 m. tall) must be met.
 Children under 16 years of age must be supervised by a parent/guardian at all times, and may not participate in adventure options.

 Emergency evacuation insurance to a maximum benefit of up to $500,000 USD per paying traveler provides coverage between the first and last day of ship-based travel and is included in the cost of this trip.
 For ship- and land-based trips, additional days of travel pre- and post-expedition are not covered.
 Travelers are responsible for having adequate international medical coverage prior to embarkation, with a minimum benefit of $50,000 USD.
 In addition, we highly recommend our travelers also protect their investment with travel insurance that includes trip cancellation and other benefits.
-Our partners at Travelex offer a variety of plans and policies to fit every trip and budget.
-You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
+Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
+Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Arctic expedition.